eccentricengineering/eccentricengineering.github.io/about/index.markdown

 ---

-This is a place for research and thinking on the concept of eccentric engineering.
+This is a collection of research and thinking on eccentric engineering.

-Eccentric engineering is engineering for the other.
+Eccentric engineering is engineering for others.
 It is creative work that rethinks how we design and engineer technologies.
 It attempts to decenter the human in how we assess success and failure in the systems, tools and devices we build.
 How can technologies enact other agendas and mutually benefit both humans and non-humans concurrently?

 This project is currently in development at [Eyebeam Center for Art and Technology](http://eyebeam.org/).